sosterwalder/c4irp/README.rst

 * CC must be the compiler used to build python.
 Use

-  * CC=clang pyenv install 3.5.2 to get a clang version of python
+  * Defaults to the compiler python was built with and is ignored on Windows

-  * Defaults to gcc and is ignored on Windows
+  * CC=clang pyenv install 3.5.2 to get a clang version of python, which is nicer for development

 * MODE=debug|release defaults to release